F-2 Korean Resident Visa: How to Upgrade From Your Work Visa

 Fee and processing

-The application fee is approximately ₩130,000 (as of 2025, covering application plus new ARC issuance).
+The combined fee is ₩135,000 as of 2025: ₩100,000 for the change-of-status permit plus ₩35,000 for the new ARC.
+The ARC fee rose from ₩30,000 to ₩35,000 effective January 1, 2025 with the introduction of IC-chip cards.
 Verify the current fee at HiKorea before visiting, as fees are revised periodically.

 Processing typically takes 3 to 4 weeks.
 Immigration offices in major cities can be slower during peak seasons (spring and autumn).
 Submit as early as you can before your current visa expires.